Skip to content

 Tamper-Resistant Construction

-• Tamper‑proof screws and minimal gaps between diffuser and body.
+• Tamper‑proof screws and minimal gaps between diffuser and body

-• Designed for installation with hard‑setting (anti‑pick) mastic (referenced in ETN 023 and MoJ mastic list 000000‑MOJ‑0054‑XX‑T‑K‑8111).
+• Compatibility with hard‑setting (anti‑pick) mastic, as referenced in ETN 023 and MoJ mastic list 000000‑MOJ‑0054‑XX‑T‑K‑8111

 Ligature Resistance Profiles